anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 ### **9. Next Steps**

-In **Chapter 2**, we will explore Cloud Service Models in greater detail and discuss how to optimize cloud services within Azure’s ecosystem.
+In **Chapter 2**, we will dive deeper into Cloud Service Models and explore the benefits of cloud computing in greater detail, focusing on how these services can be optimized within Azure’s ecosystem.